stephenjohnlimb/boot/K8s.md

 Just follow the instructions in [this link](https://ubuntu.com/tutorials/install-microk8s-on-mac-os), again this uses virtualization and employs multipass and microk8s.

-Again you can just use `aliases` to shorten the commands above.
+Again you can just use `aliases` to shorten the commands above and put them in your `.bashrc`.

 #### Common multipass commands
 It is very useful to be able to mount a local filesystem from the host into the virtual machine.
 This can be done